TosbackCgusBridge-Bot/CGUs-versions/Ralphlauren/Privacy Policy.md

 Switzerland

 Email: eu.privacy@ralphlauren.com
-Back to Top     EU-U.S. Privacy Shield    Last modified: September 20, 2016 Ralph Lauren Corporation, along with its affiliate Club Monaco US, LLC (collectively, “Ralph Lauren”), respect your concerns about privacy.
+Back to Top     EU-U.S. Privacy Shield    Effective date: September 20, 2016 Ralph Lauren Corporation, along with its affiliate Club Monaco US, LLC (collectively, “Ralph Lauren”), respect your concerns about privacy.
 Ralph Lauren participates in the EU-U.S. Privacy Shield framework (“Privacy Shield”) issued by the U.S. Department of Commerce.
 Ralph Lauren commits to comply with the Privacy Shield Principles with respect to Consumer Personal Data the company receives from the EU in reliance on the Privacy Shield.
 This Policy describes how Ralph Lauren implements the Privacy Shield Principles for Consumer Personal Data.

 For purposes of this Policy: